 What classes do you teach?

-- Fearless Fills and Frills — If you have some experience with free motion quilting and are tired of using the same motifs, this class is for you!
+- Fearless Free Motion Fills and Frills — If you have some experience with free motion quilting and are tired of using the same motifs, this class is for you!
 You’ll learn a variety of motifs to feature in your work or use as background fill.

-Why do you name your classes “Fearless”?
+Why do you call some of your classes “Fearless”?

 I think the biggest barrier to successful free motion quilting is the internal critical voice.
 If you can let go of that, you can successfully free motion quilt.
 Really all we’re doing when we free motion quilt is using thread, fabric and machine to quilt-no big deal.